noahbroeski1/FetchiOSCodingChallenge/README.md

 ![Screen Shot 2023-03-01 at 9 22 00 PM](https://user-images.githubusercontent.com/114269636/222332108-867a7a84-9794-465e-b2eb-b63da6e6d34d.png)
 </br>
-Ideally I would be using the latest version of XCode because it would provide more features and stability, for example I was unable to use AsyncImage which is why my networking has 2 calls as opposed to 1.
+Ideally, I would use the latest version of Xcode to complete this challenge.
+Using the latest version of Xcode would provide me more features and stability.
+For example, I was unable to use AsyncImage which is why my networking has 2 calls as opposed to 1.

 Here was my resulting error that led me to finish the project to the best of my abilities.
 </br>